phpman > man > CREATE_FUNCTION(7)

 DESCRIPTION

-new function, or replace an existing definition.
-To be able to define a function, the user
+function, or replace an existing definition.
+To be able to define a function, the user must

-Otherwise it is created in the current schema.
-The name of the new function must not match
+it is created in the current schema.
+The name of the new function must not match any existing

-any existing function or procedure with the same input argument types in the same schema.
+function or procedure with the same input argument types in the same schema.
+However,

-However, functions and procedures of different argument types can share a name (this is
+functions and procedures of different argument types can share a name (this is called

-It is not possible to change the name or argument types of a function this way (if you
+is not possible to change the name or argument types of a function this way (if you tried,

-tried, you would actually be creating a new, distinct function).
-Also, CREATE OR REPLACE
+you would actually be creating a new, distinct function).
+Also, CREATE OR REPLACE FUNCTION

-FUNCTION will not let you change the return type of an existing function.
-To do that, you
+will not let you change the return type of an existing function.
+To do that, you must drop

-must drop and recreate the function.
-(When using OUT parameters, that means you cannot
+and recreate the function.
+(When using OUT parameters, that means you cannot change the types

 When CREATE OR REPLACE FUNCTION is used to replace an existing function, the ownership and